Many people hear scratching in their walls and eerie scuttling at night and realize that they live alongside mice.

 You will need to put some food inside a covered chamber.

-It’s an easy way to kill the mouse without causing it pain, and the battery-powered setup means there are no wires that the mouse could chew.
+It’s an easy way to kill the mouse without causing it pain, and the battery-powered setup means there are no wires the mouse could chew.

 3. Snap Traps

 Snap traps are the traditional form of mouse trap seen in all cartoons.
-The piece of cheese is placed on the end, and a metal bar is clamped down on the mouse when they try to take it.
+The cheese is placed on the end, and a metal bar is clamped down on the mouse when they try to take it.

-These mouse traps can kill instantly if set up correctly, so it’s not as inhumane as people might think.
+These mouse traps can kill instantly if set up correctly, so it’s not as inhumane as people think.

 However, it is seen as the riskiest form of mouse trap today because of how the trap is set.
-It’s all too easy to get a finger stuck under the bar or for a pet to tread on it.
+It’s all too easy to get a finger stuck under the bar or a pet to tread on it.

-As with the battery-powered traps, you will need to check them regularly and remove the bodies of the mice, otherwise getting rid of the whole family could be a slow process.
+As with the battery-powered traps, you will need to check them regularly and remove the bodies of the mice; otherwise, getting rid of the whole family could be a slow process.